znavidi/scATAC-seq-analysis-pipeline/README.md

 #### snaptools Pipeline:

-Generating snap file for a data sample could be started from raw fastq files or a XXX_fragments.tsv file(which might exist for some samples like 10X data) as input, which will be included here.
+Generating snap file for a data sample could be started from raw fastq files or a XXX_fragments.tsv file(which exist for some samples like 10X data) as input, which will be included here.

 ##### What is snap file: